- How many Fellowships will be awarded in 2019?

 How many Fellowships will be awarded in 2019?

-No fewer than ten Creative Fellowships will be awarded in 2017.
+Nine Creative Fellowships will be awarded in 2019.

 When will the Fellowships be announced?

-2017 Recipients will be announced in September.
+2019 Recipients will be announced in September.
 A media release will be distributed and posted on the program website.
 Nominators will be contacted as soon as possible after this time.
-No correspondence with nominees will be entered in to.

 If I am successful can I interrupt my Fellowship?